The-alpha-male/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5-firstlines displays 10 first lines of file 6-third_line prints the third line
 7-line creates a file with a text in it
+8-cwd_state writes a script that writes into a file